 In the world of keyword research and search intent discovery, mining autocomplete suggestions can unlock valuable insights for marketers and site owners.
 However, the process raises valid concerns: Could repeated queries flag your IP?
 Will services throttle or block access?
 The key to avoiding these pitfalls lies in using tools like Suggestable responsibly.

-4. Respectful Usage: Emphasize that Suggestable is designed with respect for services and includes options like delays and controlled searches to avoid abuse.
-This demonstrates a responsible approach.
+Respectful Usage: We want to emphasize that Suggestable is designed with respect for services and includes options like delays and controlled searches to avoid abuse.
+Suggestable has built-in delays so that we never request of the same service faster than an average human typest.

 A travel blog wants to rank for “beach vacations”.